nixworks/public/news/2011/03/19/index.md

 ##### Egyptian presidential election in September
 ### [Egyptian presidential hopeful Mohamed ElBaradei is pelted with rocks, bottles and cans in Cairo. ](/news/2011/03/19/egyptian-presidential-hopeful-mohamed-elbaradei-is-pelted-with-rocks-bottles-and-cans-in-cairo.md)
-_Context: Mohamed ElBaradei, Egyptian presidential election in September, Cairo_
+_Context: Cairo, Mohamed ElBaradei, Egyptian presidential election in September_

 ##### 14th Dalai Lama
 ### [The 14th Dalai Lama's submitted resignation as Head of State of the Central Tibetan Administration is denied by the Tibetan Parliament-in-exile. ](/news/2011/03/19/the-14th-dalai-lama-s-submitted-resignation-as-head-of-state-of-the-central-tibetan-administration-is-denied-by-the-tibetan-parliament-in-ex.md)
-_Context: 14th Dalai Lama, exiled Tibetan parliament, Central Tibetan Administration_
+_Context: Central Tibetan Administration, exiled Tibetan parliament, 14th Dalai Lama_

 ##### Rap
 ### [Rap star Wyclef Jean is shot in the hand while campaigning in the Haitian election. ](/news/2011/03/19/rap-star-wyclef-jean-is-shot-in-the-hand-while-campaigning-in-the-haitian-election.md)